-The death of the “sick man of Europe” as the Ottoman Empire had been characterized during the previous century, resulted in a new balance of powers among smaller nation states in the Balkans; they started anew, on an equal basis with their century-old opponent.
-Moreover, theses countries we founded as modern nations-states at a time when communism was a rising ideological force in Europe.
+The death of the “sick man of Europe” as the Ottoman Empire had been characterized in the previous century resulted in a new balance of powers among smaller nation states in the Balkans which started anew on an equal basis with their century-old opponent.
+The national life of those states also began when communism was a rising ideological force in Europe.
 For that reason, Greece and Turkey were integrated into the broader strategy of the Western Great Powers against Bolshevik Russia.
 In a way, the Western orientation of Greece and Turkey started with the Treaty of Lausanne.
 The Treaty also granted territorial stability in the Middle Eastern territories that were regulated by the colonial powers at Lausanne.
-When they became independent countries, they aspired to specific borders that were set then in order to avert destabilizing external influences, Turkish or Russian.
+When they became independent countries they aspired to specific borders that were set then in order to avert destabilizing external influences, Turkish or Russian.

-Today’s regional wars upset that stability, as the Arab spring and the War in Syria have demonstrated.
-The most important recent change, though, is Turkey’s effort to emerge as regional hegemon, which reminds to all countries in the region of the unwelcome Ottoman past.
-This is also a main source of Greek-Turkish tensions, which take place against the backdrop of a difficult geography, as both countries are members of NATO and share access to the chokepoints of the Mediterranean (Dardanelles Straits, Suez Canal).
-Still, Turkey does not seem determined to change the status quo created by the Lausanne Treaty as it would risk destabilizing the entire region and thus undermine the interests of its powerful allies like US and NATO.
-The clash of Turkey with Israel is a sign of Ankara’s difficulty to play the Muslim card and at the same time remain a Western country.
+Today’s regional wars upset that stability as the Arab spring and the War in Syria have shown.
+The most important change, though, is Turkey’s effort to emerge as regional hegemon which reminds of the unwelcome Ottoman past to all countries of the region.
+This is also a main source of Greek-Turkish tensions which take place against a difficult geography as both countries are members of NATO and share access to the chokepoints of the Mediterranean (Straits, Suez Canal).
+Still, Turkey does not seem determined to change the status quo created by the treaty as it would risk destabilizing the entire region and this would undermine the interests of its powerful allies like US and NATO.
+The collision of Turkey with Israel is a sign of Ankara’s difficulty to play the Muslim card and at the same time remain a Western country.

 What is the legacy of the Lausanne Treaty now?
 What would you answer to claims that the treaty “expires” and has to be revised?

 As is well known, the Treaty of Lausanne is a multilateral peace treaty and not a bilateral Greek-Turkish Treaty.
-Peace Treaties are not amended, even those signed before the Vienna Convention on the Law of Treaties (1969) was enacted; this is because they define borders and territorial regimes.
+Peace Treaties are not amended even before the Vienna International Convention on the Law of Treaties (1969) was enacted, because they define borders and territorial regimes.
 Turkey’s efforts to revise the part of the Treaty that concerns Greek-Turkish relations cannot be acceptable since the Treaty is a coherent legal entity including 28 acts.
-Only one part of the Treaty regulates Greek-Turkish relations after Greco-Turkish War of 1919–1922.
-As mentioned before, the Treaty facilitated Greek-Turkish rapprochement, for instance through demilitarization, but did not link demilitarization with sovereignty, which is what Turkey claims today.
-Ankara choses to ignore the bilateral revision of the relevant clauses on demilitarization, which happed de jure with the Montreux Treaty (1936) on the eve of the Second World War, and de facto during the Cold War, after the Turkish invasion of Cyprus.
-Last but not least, to state only a few examples, Turkey also questions Greek sovereignty over Dodecanese islands, although it resigned from all rights and privileges on them when they were ceded to Italy under the Treaty of Lausanne.
-Ankara’s attitude today shows a propensity to revise the entire status in the Aegean Sea as part of a Turkish regional hegemonic strategy.
-Neighboring Greece is regarded as a geopolitical obstacle and the Treaty of Lausanne as a legal obstacle to this political endeavor that blurs crucial chapters of modern world history.
+Only one part regulates Greek-Turkish relations after the Asia Minor War.
+On the other hand, the Treaty facilitated Greek-Turkish rapprochement, for instance through demilitarization, but did not link demilitarization with sovereignty as Turkey claims today.
+Thus, Ankara neglects the bilateral revision of the relevant clauses, de jure with the Montreux Treaty (1936) on the eve of the Second World War, de facto in the Cold War after the Turkish invasion of Cyprus.
+Last but not least, to state only a few examples, Turkey also questions Greek sovereignty over Dodecanese islands although it resigned from all rights and privileges on them since they were ceded to Italy under the Treaty of Lausanne.
+Ankara’s attitude today shows a propensity to revise the entire status in the Aegean Sea as part of a hegemonic Turkish strategy towards neighboring Greece.
+Greece is regarded as a geopolitical obstacle to fulfil that strategy and the Treaty of Lausanne is regarded as a legal obstacle to this political endeavor that blurs crucial chapters of modern world history.

 ** The Treaty of Lausanne, the most enduring of the post-World War I peace accords, is a historic treaty signed on July 24, 1923, establishing national borders in the Eastern Mediterranean and the Middle East, with the aim of restoring peace in the region after the disastrous First World War.
 The treaty was signed by the Republic of Turkey, which had succeeded the defeated Ottoman Empire, on the one hand, and by the Allied and Associated Powers (France, United Kingdom, Italy, Japan, Greece, Serbia and Romania), on the other hand.
 One of the most radical elements of the Treaty of Lausanne, particularly from a humanitarian point of view, is the obligatory exchange of populations between Greece and Turkey.